folio-org/folio-ansible/doc/index.md

 ### VERR_SVM_DISABLED

-Trying to start VirtualBox may fail with the message
+Trying to start VirtualBox may fail with the message:

 > Stderr: VBoxManage: error: AMD-V is disabled in the BIOS (or by the host OS) (VERR_SVM_DISABLED)

-This indicates that the BIOS of the host hardware is not configured to support virtualisation.
+This indicates that the BIOS of the host hardware is not configured to support virtualization.
 The only fix is to reboot the host and poke around in the BIOS settings.
 The necessary setting should be found in the CPU Configuration, and will have a name like SVM, Secure Virtual Machine Mode or AMD-V. Good luck!